-- 4.2 No driver may participate in the Championship without successfully completing a training/educational program given by SCCA Pro Racing, which organizes the Championship. - 4.3 No Championship winning driver, other than any winner of the best Rookie title, may compete in a further Championship.
+- 4.2 No driver may participate in the Championship without successfully completing a training/educational program given by PMH with oversight by SCCA Pro Racing. - 4.3 No Championship winning driver, other than any winner of the best Rookie title, may compete in a further Championship.

-4.4 Drivers are permitted to participate in SCCA-sanctioned events using a license issued by SCCA Pro Racing or the FIA, subject to the limitations in Article 21.
-If a driver receives a penalty at an SCCA-sanctioned event, such penalty can be enforced at a subsequent Event of the Championship at the discretion of the Race Director and/or the Stewards.
+4.4 Drivers are permitted to participate in other events sanctioned by PMH or other ACCUS member clubs, subject to the limitations in Article 21.
+If a driver receives a penalty at one of these events, such penalty can be enforced at a subsequent Event of the Championship at the discretion of the Race Director and/or the Stewards.